<style>

 :::info

-Your computer (and thus, your course VM) uses a 64 bit architecture with [little-endian](https://en.wikipedia.org/wiki/Endianness) data representation.
+- Remember that your computer (and thus, your course container) uses a 64 bit architecture with [little-endian](https://en.wikipedia.org/wiki/Endianness) data representation.
 That means that if we have a 4-byte integer in memory, it will be stored with the least significant bytes first:

 Keep this in mind when writing to memory!